 But this is NOT what you want...

 You don't want to spend all day configuring switchports.
 You don't want to spend weeks determining which ACL lines you can remove.
-You don't want to manually configure trunks, VLANs, switchports.
+You don't want to manually configure trunks, VLANs, and switchports.

 You want to break out of this all-manual mode of operation.
 You want to go from slow, time-consuming, strapped-together-with-duct-tape to rapid, robust, automatic.